EcoDynForecast/FREC3004_EnvInformatics_Class/Module5_Climate_Change/Module5_climate_change_student.md

 **Answer 10:**

-**Question 11:** How do current (i.e., in the past ~200 years) changes in atmospheric CO2 concentration and average global temperature compare to pre-historic (i.e., in the past hundreds of thousands of years) changes in these variables?
+**Question 11:** How do current (i.e., since 1950) changes in atmospheric CO2 concentration and average global temperature compare to pre-historic (i.e., in the past hundreds of thousands of years) changes in these variables?

 **Answer 11:**